JackSzwergold/Writing/memories/Learning to Drive.md

 “I’ll get a job,” I responded.

-And this went back and forth for a bit until my dad agreed to pay the $115 for the driving classes.￼ I filled out the form, he made out a check and then gave it to me.
+And this went back and forth for a bit until my dad agreed to pay the $115 for the driving classes.
+I filled out the form, he made out a check and then gave it to me.

 Next time I was in school, I gave Mr. Hearty the filled out form and check and before you knew it I was on my way to learning how to drive.

-***

 The road to learning how to drive was to head out to some weirdo shack/storefront near John Dewey H.S. in Gravesend.
 While Dewey was a great school the part of Brooklyn it was in was somewhat of a dump.
 It was right under the elevated subway and next to it were a bunch of construction companies and related lots filled with trucks, supplies and junk.
 In between that stuff was a weird narrow path divided by a wire fence with razor wire on top.
 Walk down that path and at the end of the path was a nameless building and in there is where the driving classes happened.